 General Terms and Conditions of Sales of the RÖDER Zelt- und Veranstaltungsservice GmbH

 1. Scope of application, General remarks

-The Terms and Conditions of Business apply to all present and future business relationships.
-Our offers, deliveries and services are provided solely on the basis of these General Terms and Conditions of Business.
+(1) These terms and conditions apply to all current and future business relationships.
+Our offers, deliveries and services are made exclusively on the basis of these terms and conditions.

 3. Conclusion of contract

 (1) The customer is bound to a submitted order that has not yet been accepted by us 14 calendar days after dispatch.
 We are entitled to accept the offer within this period.
 Decisive for adherence to this period is the date on which our acceptance goes to the customer.

 (2) Our acceptance is made in the form of a written statement (e.g. an order confirmation or notification of shipping or collection).
 In order to comply with the requirement for written form as per the present terms and conditions, it is sufficient to send notification by signed fax or by a simple email, even without attaching a scanned document.
 The content of this statement is decisive for the content of the contract.
 Subsidiary agreements and changes are only binding if we have confirmed these in writing.
 Our employees are not authorised to make verbal subsidiary agreements or verbal assurances that go beyond the written contract.

 (2) Due to specific legal regulations in different countries, the intended use and the intended service life of tents, among other factors, it is the customer’s own responsibility to clarify questions concerning permissions with regard to building regulations.
 The supplier shall provide any available drawings, structural analyses, plans and certificates that are needed here against separate reimbursement of costs.